 If you’re planning to jump on the bandwagon this year by filing your taxes online, be sure to get the best tax software for your particular needs.
 Luckily, there are plenty of great options to choose from, whether you’re filing a basic return as an individual or are married with dependents and investment income.Deal of the Day: Credit Karma Tax offers 100% free Federal and State tax filing with a Maximum Refund Guarantee and Audit Defense.
 Never pay a penny to file your income taxes.
 Read the Full Review Here

-Here, we’ll look at the top six tax preparation software companies–TurboTax, H&R Block, TaxAct, Tax Slayer, Free Tax USA, and e-File.
+Here, we’ll look at seven tax preparation software companies–TurboTax, H&R Block, TaxAct, Tax Slayer, Free Tax USA, e-File, and e-Smart.
 While these aren’t the only names on the market, they’re some of the most well-known.
 Any of these options could be a good fit for you, depending on your needs and how much assistance you’ll need to safely get through filing your taxes.

 How to Choose Your Tax Preparation Software

 To start, you’ll have to get an idea of what type of help you’ll need.

 But if you need more forms to claim things like mortgage interest deductions, rental income, or business income, you’ll want to dive deeper into what each of these software options offers and how much they’ll cost.

 You may also want to look at the long-term benefits, like audit security if your audit risk is high or file storage if you plan to use the same tax software year after year.